© 2018, Barry L. Linetsky. All Rights Reserved.

 From the axiomatic premise that humans act – which is necessarily true and cannot be undone because any attempt at a denial must itself be categorized as a human act and hence an affirmation of the axiom of action – Mises proceeds to build a structural framework for the human sciences and economics that, while not self-evident, “once made explicit it can be understood as an undeniably true proposition about something real and existent” (ibid, 22).

 Out of the axiom of action, Mises shows other categories to be implied and equally undeniably true, including: values, ends, means, choice, preference, cost, profit, loss, time, and causality.
 Hoppe provides a series of examples to demonstrate the undeniable truth of these corollaries.

 For example, Hoppe informs us that it is neither self-evident nor observable – but rather is shown to be true by means of reason and logic starting with the axiom of action – that inherent in every action is pursuit of a goal.
 Whatever that goal may be, the act of pursuing it reveals that that agent places a relatively higher value on it at that moment than alternatives.
-It is also neither self-evident nor observable that in pursuit of most highly valued a goal, an actor must decide to interfere or not interfere at an earlier point in time to produce some later result, nor that the decision taken implies consideration of the employment of some scarce means, at minimum the time and effort of the actor, etc.
+It is also neither self-evident nor observable that in pursuit of a most highly valued goal, an actor must decide to interfere or not interfere at an earlier point in time to produce some later result.
+It is also neither self-evident nor observable that the decision taken implies consideration of the employment of some scarce means, at minimum the time and effort of the actor, etc.

 Action requires the consideration of costs, and as Mises reminds us and brings to our attention, “Calculating costs is a mental tool of action, the purposive design to make the best of the available means for an improvement of future conditions” (Human Action, 349).